BoxLang ๐Ÿš€ A New JVM Dynamic Language Learn More...

 • ๐Ÿฆ™ Local AI - Full Ollama support for privacy, offline use, and zero API costs

-• โšก Async Operations - Non-blocking futures for concurrent AI requests
+• โšก Async Operations - Non-blocking runAsync() on every runnable; aiParallel() for concurrent parallel pipelines

 • ๐Ÿญ Production-Ready - Timeout controls, error handling, rate limiting, and debugging tools